720 form out of date: Change of criteria about fines charged

 Coinciding with the end of the period to subscribe for the tax amnesty of 2012, which provided for a 10% tax for all concealed income that emerged in that period, the Spanish Tax Agency approved a Summary Form related to assets and rights located outside Spain (See the article of 720 Form).

 Breach of the obligation to declare

-New interpretation of the DGT for penalties for noncompliance with the obligation to report in case of late submission without prior request
+The new interpretation of the DGT for penalties for non-compliance with the obligation to report in case of the late submission without prior request

 Since these rules entered in force, the fines were heavily criticized for being considered excessive and disproportionate, thus breaking with the tax principle of non-confiscations, although the argument used by the administration was the fight against tax evasion.

 Now, the DGT has answered a query raised by a professional college (CV1434-17) where it sets a radically different interpretation to that the Law establishes.

 Regarding the extemporaneous filling of the 720 Form without prior request, the answer confirms the application of the reduced penalty of 100 Euros for each data or data set, with a minimum of 1,500 Euros per data block.
 However, what is surprising is the DGT’s “interpretation” of the fine that is applicable saying that the 150% penalty on the amount to be paid in the IRPF or IS has not to be applied.
 The DGT bases this fact by stating that, in the case of a voluntary regularization, the charges for extemporaneous declaration established by article 27 of the LGT (General Tax Law) must be applied, which provides for the exclusion of any other type of penalty that might have been required (including the 150% tax fee).